 Bartholomew A. "Beth" Minerd was born on Sept.
 25, 1881 in Dunbar, Fayette County, PA, the son of James Valentine and Nancy (Warman) Fuller Minerd.
-He was a longtime public official in Fayette County.
+He was a longtime coal miner and public official in Fayette County.

-The Minerds produced at least four children -- James J. Minerd, Mina "Minnie" Markey, Gwendolyn Henshall and Ruth Renz O'Conners.
+The Minerds produced at least four children -- James Howard Joseph Minerd, Mina "Minnie" Markey, Gwendolyn Henshall and Ruth Renz O'Conners.

 At the time of marriage, Beth was employed as a coal miner.
 In 1910, they lived in Hempfield Township, Westmoreland County, PA, where he worked as a cutter in a coal mine.